Enjoy this rustic, freeform shaped blueberry galette dessert… it’s simple and delicious, uses pie crust dough, and is easier than making a pie!

 What exactly IS a galette?
 It is a French term used to describe different kinds of flat, round, or free form pies or cakes.
 This one is a free form pie galette.
 Very rustic, but so easy!

 I had the equivalent dough leftover of one half of a pie crust.
 (I used DIY – Mom’s Pie Crust for the dough, but you can use any prepared pie crust).
-I rolled the dough out to form a rustic round shape (it absolutely does NOT have to be perfectly round, then transferred it to a baking sheet (fold dough in half, then transfer- it’s easy!)
+Roll the dough out to form a rustic round shape (it absolutely does NOT have to be perfectly round).
+Transfer the dough to a baking sheet (fold dough in half, then transfer- it’s easy!)

 I knew I had some blueberries in the freezer, so decided to make a small galette, then just made it up as I went.
-I’ve made thickened blueberry compote many times before, for various recipes, so quickly just did what I remembered to quickly make up the blueberry filling.
+I’ve made thickened blueberry compote many times before, for various recipes, so quickly made up the blueberry filling.

-I added frozen blueberries, lemon juice, cinnamon, sugar, lemon zest, then added a water/cornstarch slurry to the blueberries, and cooked the mixture down until it had thickened (about 10 minutes or so).
+Place frozen blueberries, lemon juice, cinnamon, sugar, lemon zest in a large saucepan.
+Add a water/cornstarch slurry to the blueberries, and cook the mixture down until it has thickened (about 10 minutes).

-I let the blueberries cool down a bit, then spooned the mixture into the center of the dough, being sure to leave the edges free from filling.
-I then carefully rolled the edges up and over the filling (just enough to hold the filling in – try hard not to overfill the dough).
+Let the blueberries cool down a bit, then spoon the mixture into the center of the dough.
+Be sure to leave the edges free from filling.
+Carefully roll the edges up and over the filling (just enough to hold the filling in – try hard not to overfill the dough).

-I brushed the “crust” with a beaten egg, then sprinkled the crust with raw sugar (larger than granulated).
-Into the oven it went for about 30 minutes (until crust was golden brown, and blueberry filling was bubbly).
+Brush the “crust” with a beaten egg, then sprinkle the crust with raw sugar (larger than granulated).
+Pop it into the oven for about 30 minutes, or until the crust is golden brown, and the blueberry filling is bubbly.